anmalkov/minerkeeper/README.md

 ## Version history

 v2.0.0
-* Receive a notification if your rig is offline
+* Send a notification if your rig is offline
-* Receive a notification and/or restart a miner if the average hashrate is lower than expected during X minutes
+* Send a notification and/or restart a miner if the average hashrate is lower than expected during X minutes
-* Receive a notification if the temperature is higher than expected on any GPU
+* Send a notification if the temperature on any GPU is higher than expected
 * Add the subscriptions
 * Bugfix: Total shares amount is zero in summary report